East Bengal’s Robbie Fowler - Kolkata derby is massive for us | Goal.com

 “We know how tough any game would be,” said the East Bengal boss.
 “But for us to get the reigning champions and to get a massive derby out of the way is something for us to train for.
 It's a massive game for our players and we can't wait.
 We will be looking forward to it.”

-East Bengal will get less than a month’s time to prepare for the upcoming season but Fowler is not willing to take any pressure ahead of their season opener.
+East Bengal will have less than a month’s time to prepare for the upcoming season but Fowler is not willing to succumb to pressure ahead of their season opener.

 “We are weeks behind in terms of preparation.
 But all we can do is get the team as ready as we can.
 We really will be ready.
 No pressure on our boys.
 We are new boys in the league.
 Let’s put all the pressure on ATK Mohun Bagan,” said the Liverpool great.